 "The Review Minute."
 CLIC Language Teaching Share Fair, The University of Illinois, Urbana, IL, November 4th, 2016.

-Additional research interest on campus
+Additional research interest and responsibility on campus

 M.A., German, University of Illinois